noamraph/nix-pills/pills/11-garbage-collector.md

 `/nix/var/nix/gcroots`.
 In this case, this means that the target of the `result` symlink will not be garbage collected.

-To remove a derivation considered \"live\" by an indirect GC root, there are two possibilities:
+To remove a derivation considered "live" by an indirect GC root, there are two possibilities:

 -   Remove the indirect GC root from `/nix/var/nix/gcroots/auto`.